The New York City Income Tax—Rates and Available Credits

 The NYC Child and Dependent Care Credit

-Full-year and part-year New York City residents who paid child care expenses for children under the age of three as of the last day of the tax year might be eligible to claim this credit.
+Full-year and part-year New York City residents who paid child care expenses for children under the age of four might be eligible to claim this credit.

 The NYC Earned Income Credit

 The New York City earned income tax credit is equal to 5 percent of your allowable federal earned income tax credit.
 Full-year residents and part-year residents of NYC who claimed the federal earned income credit can claim the New York City earned income credit.

 New York State offers an earned income credit as well.
 You can still qualify for an NYC earned income credit even if you don't qualify for the state credit, and you can claim both if you do qualify for the state credit.
 This tax credit is also refundable.